deartc/Quality-Project-Teresa-Hawkins/README.md

 Test Plan

 1	Introduction
 Verizon is an Internet, phone, and TV provider that has one of the best retention rates of customers (churn) in the world.
-For this project, I have analyzed the checkout at the Verizon   I have completed the following: #1: Test Plan - I completed a test plan on the Verizon site.
+One of the main reasons is the website tries to engage customers.For this project, I have analyzed the checkout at the Verizon   I have completed the following: #1: Test Plan - I completed a test plan on the Verizon site.
 I have attached the test plan detailing steps I took. #2: Manual Test Execution I am presenting the results of my manual test execution.
 I have attached the following presentation detailing the manual test execution.
-Purpose:
-Verizon churn rate is one of the best in their market segment.
-One of the main reasons is their websites try to engage their customers.
-This project examines the website  to see if it appeals to seniors or has flaws that might make this sector less likely to not renew their service.
-A website  test plan is executed and  a bug report was filled out (hypothetical bug)  I used Sway for the presention and test plan.
-I used Power Bi to  visually analyze Verizon churn rates.

 #1: Test Plan
 I completed a test plan on the Verizon site.
 I have attached the test plan detailing steps I took.